• Skip to primary navigation

 What is a Character in Java?

 Characters are the most primitive data type.
 A character is a single entity enclosed inside single quotation marks.
-It can be anything from a letter to a digit to a punctuation mark or even just a space!
+It can be anything from a letter, a digit, a punctuation mark, or even a space!

 For Example: